Azure Functions Rest API Example C#

 • Organization Name: Provide your Organization name.

-• Administrator email: Provide the Administrator email ID for the Administrator activity.
+• Administrator Email: Please provide the Administrator’s email ID for the Administrator activity.

-• Pricing Tier: For this option, you can choose the Developer (No SLA).
+• Pricing Tier: You can choose the Developer (No SLA) for this option.

-Now after providing all the above details, click on the Create button to create the API.
+After providing all the above details, click the Create button to create the API.

 Navigate to your API

-If you want to go to your API that you have created above, then follow the below steps
+If you want to go to the API that you have created above, then follow the steps below

-Log in to the Azure Portal and Search for the API Management services.
-Then click on the Search result API Management services.
+Log in to the Azure Portal and search for API Management services.
+Then click on the search result API Management services.

-Now you can able to see the API you have created on the API Management Services page like below.
+Now you can view the API you created on the API Management Services page, as shown below.

 How To Import And Publish The API In Azure Portal